We likely have a desire to “feel great” more often than not.

 When one of my readers first read Drops of Awesome: The You’re-More-Awesome-Than-You-Think Journal, she said she felt bad for me as I described my negative inner voice.

-She was pretty sure that her inner dialogue was much more positive than mine.
+She was sure her inner dialogue was much more positive than mine.

-But as she started to really listen to the things going on in her head, she emailed me.
+But as she started to really listen to the things happening in her head, she emailed me.

 “My inner voice is a jerk!” she exclaimed.